KateJ99/MEA/README.md

  MEA
 Dissertation code

-Q2.R contains the following:
+Q2.R/Q19.R/Q25.R/Q37.R each contain the following:
-Question specific R script which calls modular scripts to run data prep & training models for question 2.
+Question specific R script which calls modular scripts to run data prep & training models for specific questions.

 DataPrep.R contains the following:
 * Read in all data for each item